Skip to content

 Sidekick Suggestions Sidebar

-Allow Sidekick to make suggestions for you or choose specific suggestions types yourself
+Request Sidekick to make suggestions for you, or choose specific suggestions types yourself

 Suggestions